idiap/bob/src/python/core/doc/PCA.rst

 Practical torch5spro: Face verification system
 ==============================================

-Imagine the following setup: you want to create a face verification system.
+You want to create a face verification system.
 You have 3 images of yourself (frontal faces) that you want to use as template (reference).
-The goal is that only you (your face) can unlock the system and that everyone else are impostors.
+The goal is that only you (your face) can unlock the system and that everyone else is considered to be an impostors.

 +---------------------------------------+----------------------------------------+----------------------------------------+
 |.. image:: 1001_f_g1_s01_1001_en_1.jpg | .. image:: 1001_f_g1_s01_1001_en_2.jpg | .. image:: 1001_f_g1_s01_1001_en_3.jpg |